“Leave your country in search of loftiness

 “Verily!
 In the creation of the heavens and the earth, and in the alternation of night and day, there are indeed signs for men of understanding.
 Those who remember Allah (always, and in prayers) standing, sitting, and lying down on their sides, and think deeply about the creation of the heavens and the earth, (saying): “Our Lord!
 You have not created (all) this without purpose, glory to You!
 (Exalted be You above all that they associate with You as partners).
 Give us salvation from the torment of the Fire”.
 [Surah Ale Imran, 190-191]

 Its only when you get out of those closed 4 walls and get back into nature that you are fully hit by the immense beauty of the creation of Allah.
-Sitting beside a waterfall, seeing the floral reefs and the aquatic life up close will make you lose counts of the colors in a pallet.
+Sitting beside a waterfall, seeing the floral reefs and the aquatic life up close will make you lose counts of the colours in a pallet.
 Hike up a mountain and lying at the very top gaze below seeing the mightiness of the mountain you have just conquered but then you raise your gaze up high and you are lost amongst the millions of stars shining down on you and you realize just how insignificant you and your worries are.
 Despite ALL this, The Creator of ALL has taken time to listen to us and made us the best of his creation.
 Its at times like these that we truly fall in love with Our Rabb, Allah again.

 Pitfalls while Travelling